Miriem Bensalah-Chaqroun: Biography

-Bensalah-Chaqroun was born on November 14, 1962 in Casablanca, Morocco, into a family of five.
+Bensalah-Chaqroun was born, in Casablanca, Morocco, into a family of five.
 She is the daughter of Abdelkader Bensalah, one of the signatories of the 1944 Manifesto of Independence and founder of the Holmarcom group, who died in 1993, and sister of Holmarcom CEO Mohamed Hassan Bensalah.
 In 1986, she graduated from ESCP Europe and the University of Dallas with an MBA in international management and finance.
 She has three children and is an avid Harley-Davidson rider, as well as licensed pilot.

 During a trip to Rabat in February 2019, Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex, held talks with several prominent businesspeople including Bensalah-Chaqroun.

 Career

 In May 2012, the Confédération générale des entreprises du Maroc (CGEM) elected Bensalah-Chaqroun as president, making her the first female to head the organization.
 After re-election in 2015, King Mohammed VI sent his congratulations and wished her success, citing her "sincere patriotism" and "adoption of constructive dialogue with all economic, social and political partners in Morocco".
 Under her presidency, Bensalah-Chaqroun received observer status for CGEM at the 2016 United Nations Climate Change Conference in Marrakech.
 She completed her second and last term as president in May 2018.

 In November 2012, Bensalah-Chaqroun joined the board of directors of European satellite operator Eutelsat.
-On June 15, 2017, she was appointed as a director of Renault, and had to step down as a director of Eutelsat to accommodate the position.
+On 15 June 2017 she was appointed as a director of Renault, and had to step down as a director of Eutelsat to accommodate the position.

 Bensalah-Chaqroun was invited to the 2017 G20 Hamburg summit by the president of the World Bank, Jim Yong Kim, to help launch the World Bank's Women’s Entrepreneur Finance Initiative.
 She also participated in a panel hosted by Chrystia Freeland where she brought up issues facing women entrepreneurs in the Middle East and Africa.

 Bensalah-Chaqroun is currently the chief executive officer of Les Eaux Minérales d'Oulmès, and a director of Holmarcom.